 Estimating GHG emissions from upstream stages with greater accuracy would require detailed knowledge of the facilities producing, processing and transporting the natural gas and their GHG emissions.
 For the PNW project, the proponent has indicated that the feedstock natural gas for liquefaction would be supplied via TransCanada's proposed 900 km Prince Rupert Gas Transmission pipeline project that would link the facility with the proposed North Montney Mainline (that in turn will connect to TransCanada's existing system NGTL system, which spans the BC-Alberta border.)
-It is not clear what exactly the natural gas mix would be to supply the PNW LNG facility, although it will likely be principally BC shale gas from the Montney basin.
-BC officials currently assume that either 100% of the gas to LNG projects is supplied from BC natural gas production and processing, or that the split is 75% BC gas supply and 25% Alberta gas supply.
+It is not clear what exactly the natural gas from the Montney basin.
+BC officials currently assume that either 100% of the gas to LNG projects is supplied from BC natural gas production and processing, or that the split is 75% BC gas supply and 25% Alberta gas supply.1